Why Developers Are Choosing the Microsoft Store

 The Store is the future of Windows, and you’re going to like it.

 Note: The User Camp blog has migrated off Medium.
 Please see the canonical version of this article here:

 It was 2:15 AM on a Sunday morning.
 I had less than six hours left to submit our new app in time for the marketing campaign launch.
 If we didn’t pull it off, thousands of dollars of ads would point to a dead link.

 I was on FaceTime with our lead developer (sorry Skype), frantically trying to squash a bug that ate user’s work whenever the current time was a prime number, or when the user’s file contained too many capital letters, or something — something that we were convinced wouldn’t have happened with Win32, now that we were on the bleeding edge with UWP.

-Through bleary eyes, I looked at the video chat window and a browser full of Stack Overflow tabs, and wondered: Did we ruin our lives by moving our business to the Windows Store?
+Through bleary eyes, I looked at the video chat window and a browser full of Stack Overflow tabs, and wondered: Did we ruin our lives by moving our business to the Microsoft Store?

 We pushed through our little crisis, met our deadline, and are better developers for it — there hasn’t been a late Sunday night since — and we got back to appreciating the Store’s good qualities.
 But the ordeal got us thinking: we knew our reasons for being in the Store, but we didn’t know what motivated our peers (and competition).